Skip to main content

 No FEAR Act Notice

 On May 15, 2002, Congress enacted the “Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002,” which is now known as the No FEAR Act.
-One purpose of the Act is to “require that Federal agencies be accountable for violations of antidiscrimination and whistleblower protection laws.”
-Public Law 107-174, Summary.
-In support of this purpose, Congress found that “agencies cannot be run effectively if those agencies practice or tolerate discrimination.”
-Public Law 107-174, Title I, General Provisions, section 101(1).
+One purpose of the act is to “require that federal agencies be accountable for violations of antidiscrimination and whistleblower protection laws.” – Public Law 107-174, Summary.
+In support of this purpose, Congress found that “agencies cannot be run effectively if those agencies practice or tolerate discrimination.” – Public Law 107-174, Title I, General Provisions, section 101(1).

 Antidiscrimination Laws

-A Federal agency cannot discriminate against an employee or applicant with respect to the terms, conditions, or privileges of employment on the basis of race, color, religion, sex, national origin, age, disability, marital status or political affiliation.
+A federal agency cannot discriminate against an employee or applicant with respect to the terms, conditions, or privileges of employment on the basis of race, color, religion, sex, national origin, age, disability, reprisal, marital status, parental status or political affiliation.
 Discrimination on these bases is prohibited by one or more of the following statutes: 5 U.S.C.
 2302(b)(1), 29 U.S.C.
 206(d), 29 U.S.C.
 631, 29 U.S.C.
 633a, 29 U.S.C.
 791 and 42 U.S.C.
 2000e-16.

 Whistleblower Protection Laws

-A Federal employee with authority to take, direct others to take, recommend or approve any personnel action must not use that authority to take or fail to take, or threaten to take or fail to take, a personnel action against an employee or applicant because of disclosure of information by that individual that is reasonably believed to evidence violations of law, rule or regulation; gross mismanagement; gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety, unless disclosure of such information is specifically prohibited by law and such information is specifically required by Executive order to be kept secret in the interest of national defense or the conduct of foreign affairs.
+A federal employee with authority to take, direct others to take, recommend or approve any personnel action must not use that authority to take or fail to take, or threaten to take or fail to take, a personnel action against an employee or applicant because of disclosure of information by that individual that is reasonably believed to evidence violations of law, rule or regulation; gross mismanagement; gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety, unless disclosure of such information is specifically prohibited by law and such information is specifically required by executive order to be kept secret in the interest of national defense or the conduct of foreign affairs.
 Retaliation against an employee or applicant for making a protected disclosure is prohibited by 5 U.S.C.
 2302(b)(8).
-If you believe that you have been the victim of whistleblower retaliation, you may file a written complaint (Form OSC-11) with the U.S. Office of Special Counsel at 1730 M Street NW., Suite 218, Washington, DC 20036-4505, or online through the OSC Website.
+If you believe that you have been the victim of whistleblower retaliation, you may file a written complaint (Form OSC-11) with the U.S. Office of Special Counsel at 1730 M Street NW., Suite 218, Washington, DC 20036-4505, or online through the website.

 Retaliation for Engaging in Protected Activity